 Amazon provides a few ways to monitor your listings’ conversion rate.
 Monitoring your conversion rate on Amazon can help you to:

 Tracking your conversion rate helps you better understand how changes you have made to your listing – or changes to the marketplace – have affected your sell-through rate.

-While Amazon looks like one cohesive marketplace on the outside, it is broken up into much smaller platforms on the back end.
+While Amazon looks like one cohesive marketplace on the outside, it is made of much smaller platforms on the back end.

 Depending on the type of physical product you are selling, your listing might be on: